Privacy Policy

 You have the following rights regarding the PHI we maintain about you.
 For questions regarding how to exercise your rights, please utilize the contact information at the end of this notice.

 Right to Request Restrictions.
-You have the right to request a restriction or limitation on the PHI we use or disclose about you for treatment, payment or healthcare operations.
+You have the right to request a restriction or limitation on the PHI we use or disclose about you for treatment, payment, or healthcare operations.
 We are not required to agree to or abide by your request.
-If we do agree, we will comply with your request unless the information is required to provide you with emergency treatment or the agreement has been terminated in accordance with HIPAA guidelines.
+If we do agree, we will comply with your request unless the information is required to provide you with emergency treatment, or the agreement has been terminated in accordance with HIPAA guidelines.
 Requests must be received in writing.
-A restriction request form is available by request by contacting the HIM Department.

 Right to Request Confidential Communications.
 You have the right to request that we communicate with you about your PHI in a certain way or at a certain location.
 For example, you can ask that we only contact you by telephone at work or that we only contact you by mail at home.
 Your request must specify how, where or when you wish to be contacted.
-We will accommodate all reasonable requests.
+This right only applies if you clearly state that the disclosure of all or part of your PHI could endanger you if not communicated by the alternative means or location requested.

 Right to Inspect and Receive a Copy.
-You have the right to request access to inspect, receive a physical or electronic copy, or be provided a summary of the health records that may be used to make decisions about your care with certain exceptions.
-A request form must be completed and provided to the HIM Department.
+You have the right to request access to inspect, receive a physical or electronic copy, or be provided a summary of your PHI contained in a designated record set.
 We may deny your request in certain limited circumstances.
 For example, psychotherapy notes are prohibited from being inspected or copied.
 We may charge a fee for the costs of copying, mailing or other supplies associated with your request.
 We are required to notify you in advance regarding these charges.
 If your request is denied we will notify you, and you may request that the denial be reviewed.
-Another licensed healthcare professional, chosen by Driscoll, will perform a secondary review.
+Another licensed healthcare professional, chosen by DHP, will perform a secondary review.
 The review will not be conducted by any healthcare professional involved in the denial of your original request.
 We will comply with the outcome of the review to the extent allowable by law.

 Right to Amend.
 If you believe that information we have about you is incorrect or incomplete, you may request an amendment.
-You have the right to request an amendment for as long as the information is kept by or for Driscoll.
+You have the right to request an amendment for as long as the information is kept by or for DHP.
 You must include a reason that supports your request.
-All requests for amendment should be made in writing and submitted to the HIM Department.
+All requests for amendment should be made in writing.
 We may deny your request for an amendment if it is not in writing or does not include a reason to support the request.
-In addition, we may deny your request if you ask us to amend information that: (1) was not created by us, unless the person or entity that created the information is no longer available to make the amendment; (2) is not part of the PHI kept by or for Driscoll; (3) is not part of the information that you would be permitted to inspect and copy; or (4) is accurate and complete.
-Driscoll will notify you if we deny the request and will include instructions as to how you may appeal the request or file a complaint.
+In addition, we may deny your request if you ask us to amend information that: (1) was not created by us, unless the person or entity that created the information is no longer available to make the amendment; (2) is not part of the PHI kept by or for DHP; (3) is not part of the information that you would be permitted to inspect and copy; or (4) is accurate and complete.
+DHP will notify you if we deny the request and will include instructions as to how you may appeal the request or file a complaint.

 Right to be Notified.
 You have a right to be notified regarding an unlawful breach of unsecured PHI.